 “But none of these are the real enemy of your marriage.
 And the enemy of your marriage is certainly not your spouse, regardless of how misguided or lazy or inconsiderate they may be.

 “Behind all the junk, the unrealistic media messages, the personal failings, the conflict and the busyness and the overwhelming problems life brings, there is someone who is out to destroy your marriage.
 He’s behind the culture of divorce and infidelity, the addiction and abuse.
 And he’s behind the apathy that often sets in when marriage misery takes root.
 The enemy of your marriage is God’s enemy—Satan and his kingdom.”

 To give you a little insight into some of the ways the enemy works behind the scenes of our marriages, the following is an article that we encourage you to read.
 See if you can relate to some of these warfare battles within your marriage:

 Spiritual Warfare: Frontal Attack

-As Carol points out that Spiritual Warfare in Marriage is rarely an all out frontal attack.
-Here’s another way to look at what we’re up against.
+As Dr Tanksley points out, spiritual warfare in marriage is rarely an all out frontal attack.
+Here’s another way to look at what we’re up against: